The Clear Edge

 The Repeatable Sale provides the sales system framework.
 Solution design reveals when the sales process is the right intervention versus when something else scores higher.

 You’ve probably experienced this: chose a solution that seemed right, worked hard implementing it, and realized months later it was the wrong approach for your situation.
-That’s what happens when selection stays reactive.
-Hard work applied to a suboptimal solution equals wasted effort.

-The difference between reactive and strategic operators isn’t intelligence or work ethic - it’s evaluation methodology.
-Strategic operators spend 3 hours designing solutions to save 90 days implementing wrong ones.
+• The difference between reactive and strategic operators isn’t intelligence or work ethic — it’s evaluation methodology.

 Here’s the framework that prevents that.

-The Solution Design Framework: Six Evaluation Criteria
+Solution Design Framework: Six Criteria for Evaluating Business Solutions

 Solution design isn’t one question - it’s six scoring criteria that reveal which option fits your context best.